itential/itential.deployer/README.md

 ### Required Public Repositories

-In general the Deployer will install packages using the standard YUM/DNF repositories on the target servers.
+In general the Deployer will install packages using the standard YUM repositories on the target servers.
 When packages are not available for the distribution, the Deployer will either install the required repository or download the packages.

 | Component | Hostname | Protocol | Notes |
 | :-------- | :------- | :------- | :---- |